October 2022 German railway attack: Cause

 The severing of cables was highly "professional", it was "a targeted and professional attack on the railroads", Andreas Rosskopf, the chairman of the main police union, told to German media.
 The German Transport Minister Volker Wissing also said that essential cables "were deliberately and intentionally severed".

 Impact

-The attack raised concerns about the vulnerability of German infrastructure, especially taken into account the recent explosions on the Nord Stream gas pipelines and the German support for Ukraine in the Russian-Ukrainian War.
-The German main police union sees further sabotage at Deutsche Bahn as a possibility and called for surveillance systems to be strengthened.
+The attack raised concerns about the vulnerability of German infrastructure, especially taken into account the 2022 sabotage of Nord Stream gas pipelines and the German support for Ukraine in the Russian-Ukrainian War.
+The German main police union stated that it expected that further sabotage at Deutsche Bahn might be attempted and called for surveillance systems to be strengthened.
 Green politician Anton Hofreiter told FUNKE media group that the sabotage reminded him of the disruption of the Nord Stream pipelines where the "trail leads to the Kremlin".
 "Maybe both were warning shots because we support Ukraine", Hofreiter added.
-Meanwhile, German police stated that there was no sign of any involvement by a foreign state or terrorism, but did not exclude political motives in general.
+German police stated that there was no sign of any involvement by a foreign state or terrorism and that it had not excluded political motives in general.